Allbarone: Promotion and singles

 On 6 May 2025, Dury released a single entitled "Allbarone" with a music video filmed in Venice, Italy and directed by Tom Beard.
-Accompanied with the song was the announcement of the album, with details including the cover art, track listing, and release date.
+Accompanied by the song was the announcement of the album, with details including the cover art, track listing, and release date.
 According to Dury, the title track was the first that he recorded with Epworth.
 The song, which features vocalist JGrrey, revolves around the UK bar chain All Bar One, from which the single also derives its title.

 After releasing "Return of the Sharp Heads" on 17 June, also featuring JGrrey, Dury revealed the third single "Schadenfreude" on 29 July 2025 with a music video directed by Gareth Bowen and produced by Blinkink.
 On 9 September, just three days before the album's release, Dury released "Mockingjay", a Hunger Games-inspired track yet again featuring JGrrey on vocals.

+Dury later appeared on the BBC Two programme Live... with Jools Holland on 2 November 2025 to perform the title track.

 Release

 Allbarone was released on 12 September 2025 through Heavenly Recordings.
 It debuted on the UK Albums Chart at no. 93, faring considerably better on the Scottish and UK Independent Albums Charts at no. 10 and no. 2, respectively.